 I recently read this post about the lack of female representation in virtual reality.
 A few of the points from the post stuck out to me.

 - “Women often take supporting roles within [start-ups].”

 - “VR offers us a fresh start.
 As a society, we don’t need to bring the baggage of the past with us…” (not like other computer stereotyped industries).

 The first point made me stop for a second.
 I joined Doghead Simulations (a VR startup) in about its 8th week of infancy.
 I became the 4th co-founder of the company by significantly contributing to the success of the company.
-I may not have created the VR startup all by myself but I did take on a large amount of risk by leaving my comfortable, corporate job to be in the startup.
+I may not have created the VR startup all by myself but I did take on a large amount of risk by leaving my comfortable, corporate job to join it.
 I think these two factors showed my fellow co-founders I was serious and believed in the startup which led to my ideas being treated with respect.

 My CEO reached out and found me an awesome mentor; a woman who started her own company as well.
 He did this not because he thought, as one of the only women in the company, I needed a mentor, but because he believes everyone should have someone they can talk to and learn from outside of the company.

 One of our social media writers, tracked down social media hashtags like #womeninvr, #womenintech, and Facebook groups for women in tech for me so that I could be part of a community of fellow women in VR.
 He didn’t do this just for me or just because I’m a woman.
 He found meetups and groups for the other co-founders to get involved in the VR community too.
 Sure, I could have done this myself but it means so much more to have my colleagues reach out to me in this way.